 Throughout the twentieth century and the beginning of the twenty-first, medical care in the western world has often revolved around attributing symptoms to a single disease and prescribing medication or more serious interventions to eliminate those symptoms.
 While modern advancements have allowed humans to transcend many pathogens, they have also created a new way of living that results in many of the chronic diseases experienced by those in industrialized nations.
 Daily life is fraught with stress and pollution.
 Most lead sedentary lives and consume too much food with little nutritional value.
 Personally, I grew weary of what seemed to be a never-ending cycle of writing prescriptions and then seeing the same patients a few months later needing help with side-effects or different manifestations of the same root cause.

-Functional medicine offered me an alternate approach.
+Benefits of Functional medicine offered me an alternate approach.
 It seeks to prevent disease by understanding the effects an individual’s genes and lifestyle have on health and the power of deficiencies to fuel illness and vulnerability to it.
 Instead of fixating on “what” the disease is, functional medicine asks “why” it is manifesting.
 Physicians that choose to practice in this way employ a variety of tests for genetic markers and chemical imbalances or deficiencies.
 They look for disorder in these core areas:

 ❖ Immune surveillance